Scarlette Fever: Live

-Scarlette Fever supported Mike + The Mechanics on their 2011 UK tour, playing 22 shows across the country, on their Hit The Road tour which culminated in the band and Scarlette performing at the Royal Albert Hall.
+Fever supported Mike + the Mechanics on their 2011 UK tour, playing 22 shows across the country, on their Hit The Road tour which culminated in the band and Scarlette performing at the Royal Albert Hall.
 Scarlette has also supported Girls Aloud, Simon Webbe and Roachford, and has performed at official Gay pride events across the UK.
 She has appeared at several events for Smooth Radio, supporting Jocelyn Brown and Caro Emerald.

 United States

 In 2012 and 2013, Scarlette has made several trips to the United States.
 She has been writing with Tommy Farragher and Oliver Leiber, recording tracks for the Single White Female EP and playing shows in Los Angeles at Musexpo, the Worldwide Radio Summit, the Hard Rock Cafe and the Viper Room.

 Remixes and DJ collaborations

 In 2014, Scarlette released a series of remixes in the form of two dance EPs: Return of the Fever and The Fever Rides Again.
 The EPs featured mixes of the unheard tracks "P.S I Hate You" and "6ft Woman", as well as the previously released "Where's The Fun?".
 Return of the Fever includes re-works by K-Warren, Rudedog, 7th Heaven Remix & Production and DCM with The Fever Rides Again featuring Georgie Porgie, Tod Miner and Seamus Haji & Sheldon.
 Scarlette also continued her relationship with Jason Nevins (Run-D.M.C., N.E.R.D.) with his remix of "6ft Woman".
 The "P.S I Hate You" mixes were successful in the US and Scarlette got her second chart position in the Billboard with the release reaching No. 2 in the Hot Dance Club Play chart.

 In early 2015, Scarlette released her third dance EP of the year: Saturday Night Fever.
 The first track of the release will be the Stereojackers v Mark Loverush mix of Scarlette's newly written song, "Boy and Girl".
 This was previewed by EDM.com and garnered over 8,500 listens in the first two months.